The differential graded Verlinde Formula and the Deligne Conjecture: The Hochschild chain complex of a modular category as differential graded conformal block for the torus

-and hence coincides with the restriction of the right hand side of \eqref{proofS1eqn1}.
-This proves \eqref{proofS1eqn1}.
-Now we precompose with the integral $\Lambda$ in the respective right slot on the left and right hand side of \eqref{proofS1eqn1}.
-On the left hand side, we then find $\Psi \circ \drinfeld$ by \eqref{eqnpsilambda}; on the right hand side, we find $\mathbb{S}$ by~\eqref{eqndefS}.
-This shows \eqref{SPsiDrinfeldeqn} and concludes the proof. \end{proof}
+Now we precompose with the integral $\Lambda$ in the respective right slot on the left and right hand side of~$(*)$.
+On the left hand side, we are then left with $\Psi \circ \drinfeld$ thanks to

-\begin{proof}[{\slshape Proof of Proposition~\ref{propSmatrix}}] We find the following zigzag in the category of colored markings (or rather colored cut systems because we suppress the graph decoration) on the torus from the colored marking $\Gamma$ from \eqref{eqnthemarking} (whose marked block was the Hochschild complex) to its image $S.\Gamma$ under the $S$-transformation: